ngMinhDan/info/src/contents/posts/en/scale-database-with-master-slave.md

 My Mistake: I once designed and confidently applied **synchronous replication** to ensure no "inconsistencies," but it gave rise to another issue.
 I had 3 slave servers, or 3 nodes, and one master node.
 According to theory, when a WRITE action occurs, the master sends the WAL to the slave nodes.
 It waits until all 3 slave nodes have synchronized before executing the command.
 This resulted in a DELAY - **increased LATENCY in WRITE actions**.

 However, if ONE OUT OF THE 3 NODES fails to synchronize, a problem occurs.
 The **ACTION WILL CONTINUE TO WAIT AND WILL NOT BE EXECUTED ON EITHER THE MASTER OR ANY NODE**.
-This is a a massive bottleneck
+This is a **SINGLE POINT OF FAILURE**.

 ![](/media/blog/scale-database-with-master-slave/dif.png)